-Snow's map strongly suggested that the people who died were the ones for whom the pump at Golden Square was the closest in terms of walking disance.
+Snow's map strongly suggested that people who died were precisely those for whom the Golden Square pump was the closest.

-The miasmic cloud theory required that the miasm, purely by chance, only settled over people who used the Golden Square pump.
+The miasmic cloud theory required the miasm, purely by chance, to settle only over people who used the Golden Square pump.

-So Dr Snow's map showed where deaths occurred, and also suggested why.
+Dr Snow's map destroyed the miasm theory, because it could show where deaths occurred in a way that suggested why.